Easy3D 2.6.1

 ◆ normal_matrix()

-mat3 normal_matrix ( const mat4 mat)
+mat3 normal_matrix ( const mat4 & mat)

-Computes the normal matrix based on mat.
+Computes the normal matrix for a given transformation matrix.

 Note

 The returned matrix is NOT padded.
-Use the padded version for uniform blocks.
+Use the padded version for uniform blocks. \ normal_matrix_padded.

 ◆ normal_matrix_padded()

-mat43 normal_matrix_padded ( const mat4 mat)
+mat43 normal_matrix_padded ( const mat4 & mat)

-Computes the normal matrix based on mat.
+Computes the normal matrix for a given transformation matrix.

 Note